Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: OHMThresh_WD

 	:Description:
 		Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
 Note that OHM coefficients for wet conditions are applied if the surface is wet.
-Not actually used for building and paved surfaces (as impervious).
-Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
-Note that OHM coefficients for wet conditions are applied if the surface is wet.
-Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
-Note that OHM coefficients for wet conditions are applied if the surface is wet.
-Not actually used for water surface (as no soil surface beneath).
-Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
-Note that OHM coefficients for wet conditions are applied if the surface is wet.
-Not actually used for Snow surface as winter wet conditions always assumed.

 	:Configuration:
 		.. csv-table::